 Utilities such as electricity, water, internet and telecom often contribute majorly to your expenses.
 You can consider these as business expenses and write them off accordingly.
 Moreover, certain equipment, if purchased can also be liable to be written off under the depreciation banner.

 You might feel like cutting down on charities that you donate to when you start your own business.
 It is advisable that you carry on doing this because you can get a tax break in this as well.
 However, make sure that you give your donations to organisations that qualify for such deductions that fall under Section 80G of the I-T Act.
-Also, make sure that you procure a duly stamped receipt of the donation.
+Also, make sure that you procure a duly stamped receipt of the donation done to charity.

 If you have taken an educational loan and are in the process of paying it, you may want to reconsider that amount as an expense.
 This also applies to the educational loan you have taken for your children.
 Also, you are allowed a deduction of up to two children for their full-time education under Section 80C.

 The I-T Department recommends people to file tax returns on time if they want to avail benefits.
 One of the prominent benefits is to carry forward of losses on your income earned from business.
 You can carry forward business income losses for a consecutive period of 8 years, and so it can be set off against the income earned in the coming years if it cannot be adjusted in the current year.
 This benefit is available only when you file your tax returns on or before the tax filing due date.

 It is very important to keep a tab on any changes made by the government with regards to tax write-offs to save money, both in short-term as well as long-term.
 H&R Block helps you file your taxes effectively and save the maximum amount of money as tax deductions and exemptions, which can be used back to enable the growth of your business.